umami-software/website/content/api.md

 }
 ```

-Note, for `/api/collect` requests you do not need to send the `umami.auth`
+Note, for `/api/collect` requests you do not need to send an
-authentication cookie.
+authentication token.

 Also, you need to send a proper `User-Agent` HTTP header or
 your request won't be registered.